Mancini-Developer80/Job-Tracker/README.md

 # Job Tracker Dashboard

-A full-stack job application tracker with analytics, custom fields, import/export, and dark mode.
-Built with React, TypeScript, Express, and MongoDB.
+A full-stack web app to manage and analyze your job applications.
+Features include authentication, custom fields, notes, tags, analytics, import/export (CSV, Excel, PDF), and dark mode.
+Built with React, TypeScript, Express, and MongoDB for a modern, responsive, and customizable job search experience.

 ## 🚀 Live Demo